pexaorj/nginx-consul-nodejs-terraform/README.md

 ### Clean up

-After perform all tests, remember that maintain resources running on AWS can generate costs to you or to your organisation, so to avoid you any kind of billing problems, remember to delete this stack at the end of your tests, as you saw, using IaC is simple to have the complete environment up and running in a few moments.
+After performing all tests, remember that maintaining resources running on AWS can generate costs for you or your organization, so to avoid any kind of billing problems, remember to delete this stack at the end of your tests, as you saw, using IaC is simple to have the complete environment up and running in a few moments.

-To clean running this command:
+To clean run this command:
 `terraform destroy`
 It will ask if you want to perform this action, please type yes.